WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/oidc-agent.md

 Agent pid 62088
 ```

-* ***To install OIDC Agent from source or in a Debian/Ubuntu distro, please refer to oidc-agent [instalation documentation](https://indigo-dc.gitbook.io/oidc-agent/installation/install)***
+* ***To install OIDC Agent from source or in a Debian/Ubuntu distro, please refer to oidc-agent [installation documentation](https://indigo-dc.gitbook.io/oidc-agent/installation/install)***

 ## **How to register a client**